Arthur Harrison (commissioner): Background

 Harrison was born in Fredericton, New Brunswick in 1870.
 He graduated from the University of New Brunswick in 1891 with a degree in civil engineering.

 Career

 Following his graduation from the University of New Brunswick, Harrison sought employment with the Ohio and Pennsylvania Railroad in 1891.
 From 1899 until 1911 he worked as a land agent with the Dominion Lands Branch in Canada.
 From 1911 until 1918, Harrison served as City Commissioner in Edmonton.
+In 1914, Harrison was quoted in several newspapers discussing Edmonton’s municipally owned recreation grounds, which were presented in the press as part of the city’s broader program of municipal ownership of public services.
+Later that year, Harrison was appointed to represent Edmonton for the Alberta Town Planning Association and he published a report on Edmonton's municipal growth.

+In 1973, Harrison Drive in Homesteader was named after Arthur Harrison.

 Personal life

 Harrison married Florence Amanda Jackson in 1902 in Calgary, Alberta.
 Together they had one son and four daughters.
 Between 1902 until 1920, Harrison and his family resided at 10529 99 Avenue in Edmonton, Alberta.
 (Note: Prior to the renumbering of Edmonton's streets in 1914, this address was alternately known as 458 McKay Avenue and 10529 McKay Avenue.)
 Harrison became a widower in 1942 following the passing of his wife Florence on 27 June.

+Harrison died on 5 October 1954.